After Charlie Murphy Died, Murphy’s Final Tweet A ‘Cryptic Message’ That Touches Hearts

 — Charlie Murphy (@charliemurphy) April 10, 2017

 Only a week before Murphy died, he remembered his friend Prince in a moving tweet.
 The Purple One died on April 21, 2016, from a fentanyl overdose.
-Charlie probably knew he wouldn’t make it to the one year anniversary of Prince’s death when he shared the RIP.
+Charlie probably knew he wouldn’t make it to the one-year anniversary of Prince’s death when he shared the RIP.

 Charlie and Prince once famously played a basketball game on Chapelle’s Show, and Prince beat Murphy before graciously making pancakes for everyone.